snowplow/snowplowanalytics.com/_posts/2019-08-09-iglu-scala-client-0.6.0-released/index.md

 <h3 id="api-changes">1.
 API changes</h3>

-Since 0.6.0 Iglu Scala Client exposes a new class called `Client` which consists of two independent entities: `Resolver` and `Validator`.
+Iglu Scala Client 0.6.0 exposes a new class called `Client` which consists of two independent entities: `Resolver` and `Validator`.
-`Resolver` is responsible for schema resolution, caching and error handling and `Validator` receives resolved schema with datum user wants to validate and returns the validation report.
+`Resolver` is responsible for schema resolution, caching and error handling and `Validator` receives resolved schemas, datum the user wants to validate and returns the validation report.
-These entities can be used separately or even re-defined by user, but it is recommended to use the `Client` class as an abstraction for most common use case - validation of self-describing entities.
+These entities can be used separately or even re-defined by the user, but it is recommended to use `Client` class as an abstraction for the most common use case - validation of self-describing entities.

 The `Client` class defines only one function: